JHHa223/Optflow_code/README.md

-# Optflow v1.0: A Deep Learning Model for Precipitation Nowcasting Using Multiple Optical Flow Algorithms
+# Optflow v1.0: A Deep Learning Model for Precipitation Nowcasting Using Multiple Optical Flow Algorithms (Ha & Lee 2023)

 ## Introduction
 Optflow v1.0 is a deep learning model that utilizes the optical flow method to enhance the performance of precipitation nowcasting.